Toenail fungus is quite a nasty condition.

 Furthermore, vinegar is completely natural and edible.
 Given that it's such a common ingredient in our kitchen, it is utterly harmless to the human body.

-Vinegar increases the overall acidity of our body, making it a bad environment for the growth of fungus.
+This organic product increases the overall acidity of our body, making it a bad environment for the growth of fungus.

 How do you make apple cider vinegar soak?

-Creating vinegar soak is pretty simple and straightforward.
+Creating apple cider vinegar soak is pretty simple and straightforward.
 It is even better when you take into consideration that anyone can apply this therapy at their home.
 This will spare you all the unnecessary trips to the doctor and embarrassments.

 - Take a bowl and fill it with 1 part vinegar and 2 parts water.
 Make sure to take a vessel that you won't be using afterward.
 You can add essential oils to the mix in order to stifle the smell